Housing a permanent collection, on display in 'Canberra Stories' exhibition, and a variety of local, national and international exhibitions.

 Artefacts from CMAG's permanent collection tell new stories

-about sport, leisure and community in Canberra and
+about sport, leisure and community in the Canberra region.

 The Nolan Collection Gallery

 Works on display from the Foundation Collection by eminent Australian artist Sidney Nolan.
 This significant collection was donated to the people of Australia in 1974 and includes the Burke and Wills expedition, Under the pier and works from the Ned Kelly series.